Cold feet? 12 tips for dealing with wedding and marriage anxiety

 If you’re feeling all the feels leading up to your wedding, we’ve got some tips to help you manage and walk into this next chapter with more ease.

-• Self-doubt: You may question whether you're good enough for your partner, or if you can handle the responsibilities of marriage.
+Self-doubt: Questioning whether you're good enough for your partner, or whether you can handle the responsibilities of marriage, can fuel a quiet but persistent anxiety.

 The cues that you’re struggling with marriage anxiety might show up in many different ways.
 Try to look out for these signs in the lead up to your wedding so you can better manage the feelings and ask for support if needed.